Muckross Park College

-Muckross Park College (Páirc Mhucrois) is a non fee paying Catholic secondary school for girls, located in Donnybrook, Dublin, Ireland.
-Founded in 1900, the curriculum is traditional, with a broad general programme of subjects and a compulsory Transition year programme.
-Muckross is one of a number of Dominican schools in Ireland.
-It has a student body of 708.
+Muckross Park College (Páirc Mhucrois) is a private non fee paying Catholic secondary school for girls, located in Donnybrook, Dublin, Ireland.
+It was founded in 1900 and is one of a number of Dominican schools in Ireland.
+As of 2021, it has a student body of 709.

 The school is active in many sports and sports tournaments, including in hockey, tennis, and basketball.
 Some former students have gone on to play for Ireland at the international level.
 Academically, the school has achieved high results and ranked highly in The Irish Times list of feeder schools for 3rd level education in Ireland.

 History

-The school was founded in 1900 as St. Mary's University College, initially a third-level college for women studying for degrees awarded by the Royal University of Ireland.
+The school was founded in 1900 as St. Mary's University College, which was initially a third-level college for women studying for degrees awarded by the Royal University of Ireland.

 Junior and senior years

 First, second and third years undertake the Junior Cycle curriculum in preparation for the Junior Certificate Examination.

 Transition year (TY) consists of organising work placements several times throughout the year, as well as much more such as a school trip abroad.
 Every week, TY students undertake dance and drama classes at the nearby Independent Theatre Workshop studios.
 Other class modules include cooking, horticulture, yearbook, film making, and fitness.

 Fifth year is spent preparing students for the Leaving Certificate Examinations.
 However, students also take part in a ski trip as well as a musical with Gonzaga College.

 In Sixth Year, students do their Leaving Certificate Examinations.
 They may also take part in a pre-debs party, a mock party, and graduation mass.